psyraxaus/Prosim2GSX/memory-bank/techContext.md

 2. **Single-Instance**
    - Only one instance of the application can run at a time
    - Uses system tray for UI to minimize footprint
+   - EFB UI will support multiple windows but single application instance

 3. **External Process Dependencies**
    - Relies on MSFS2020 and ProsimA320 running